iimez/tsvd/README.md

 ## What is tsvd?

-tsvd is an interactive command-line tool that combines the power of Claude AI with spreadsheet editing.
-Instead of manually editing TSV files or writing complex scripts, you can simply describe what you want to do in plain English, and Claude will make the changes for you.
+tsvd is an interactive command-line tool to provide a Claude-Code like editing experience for spreadsheets in tsv format.

+The harness improves reliability of AI when working on tabular data:
+- Clearer column / row labelling to get cell references right
+- Makes sure AI assumes the spreadsheet has to be compatible with the featureset of Google Sheets
+- Nudges Claude not to break spreadsheets when working with data in non-US locales

 ## Features

-- 🤖 **Natural Language Editing**: Describe changes in plain English
-- 📊 **Formula Support**: Full Excel-style formula support (SUM, AVERAGE, IF, VLOOKUP, etc.)
-- 🔍 **Smart Diff Viewer**: See exactly what will change before applying
-- 💬 **Interactive Conversation**: Iterate on changes through a conversational interface
+- 💬 **Interactive Conversation**: Iterate on changes by prompting through a conversational interface
+- 🔍 **Diff Viewer**: See exactly what will change before applying
-- ✅ **Safe by Default**: Review and approve changes before they're saved
+- ✅ **Safe by Default**: Review and approve changes before they're saved, CTRL+C any time
-- 🔄 **Undo Support**: Revert to original state on exit if needed

 ## Installation